Concrete convergence rates for common fixed point problems under Karamata regularity: Applications and examples

 If $\gamma = 1$, then $\phi(t) \overset{c}{\sim} t$ as $t \to 0_+$ so the first half of item~(iii) of Theorem~\ref{theorem_int} implies a linear convergence rate.
 Both rates match what is given in \cite[Theorem~3.1]{BLT17}.

-\paragraph{AP and logarithmic error bounds} We say that convex sets $C_1,\ldots, C_m$ have a logarithmic error bound with exponent $\gamma$ if they admit a consistent error bound function $\Phi$ such that for every $b > 0$, there exist $\kappa_b > 0$ and $a_b > 0$ with $\Phi(a,\,b) = \kappa_b\left(-\frac{1}{{\rm ln}(a)}\right)^{\gamma}$ for $a\in(0,\,a_b)$, see \cite[Definition~5.8]{LL20}.
+\paragraph{AP and logarithmic error bounds.} We say that convex sets $C_1,\ldots, C_m$ have a logarithmic error bound with exponent $\gamma$ if they admit a consistent error bound function $\Phi$ such that for every $b > 0$, there exist $\kappa_b > 0$ and $a_b > 0$ with $\Phi(a,\,b) = \kappa_b\left(-\frac{1}{{\rm ln}(a)}\right)^{\gamma}$ for $a\in(0,\,a_b)$, see \cite[Definition~5.8]{LL20}.

-This corresponds to a very pathological kind of error bound that is worse than any H\"olderian error bound, see \cite[Example~5.9]{LL20} for a family of examples.
+This corresponds to a very pathological kind of error bound that is worse than any H\"olderian error bound, see \cite[Example~5.9]{LL20} for a family of examples related to epigraph of the function mapping a sufficiently small $x$ to $e^{-\frac{1}{\abs{x}^\beta}}$ for some $\beta \geq 2$.
+See also \cite[Example~4.10]{BDNP16} for a related discussion of the $\beta = 2$ case.
 Another example of logarithmic error bound was found in \cite[Section~4.2.3]{LLP20} in the study of exponential cones, a highly expressive class of cones that can be used to model convex problems that require the exponential and logarithm functions, see \cite{CS17} and \cite[Chapter~5]{MC2020}.
 In particular, a logarithmic error bound of exponent $1$ holds for the exponential cone and a certain subspace, see \cite[Section~6.2]{LL20} for more details.
 Other examples of logarithmic error bounds in the context of optimization over log-determinant cones can also be found in \cite{LLLP24}.

 For simplicity, let $C_1$ and $C_2$ be two closed convex sets which satisfy a logarithmic consistent error bound $\Phi$ with exponent $\gamma >0$ and consider the method of alternating projections.
 Let $B$ be a bounded set containing the iterates.
 Then the operators $P_{C_1}$ and $P_{C_2}$ are jointly Karamata regular over $B$, and the regularity function $\psi_B$ can be taken to be such that $\psi_B(u) = \Phi(u,\,b)$ for some large $b$ (see Remark~\ref{rmk_def}), which implies that $\psi_B(u) = \kappa\left(-\frac{1}{\ln(u)}\right)^{\gamma}$ for small $u$ and some constant $\kappa > 0$.
 Recalling \eqref{eq:hat_phi} and the relation between $\phi$ and $\hat{\phi}$ in \eqref{def_pf}, we observe that when $u$ is small enough,